 They were there long enough to start a smallpox epidemic in Tenochtitlán, however.
 One of Cortés' men contracted smallpox from a member of the force from Cuba.
 That soldier died during the Aztec rebellion, and when his body was looted, an Aztec caught the disease, which spread like wildfire because the Aztec people had no immunity to it.

-Cortés regrouped and attacked Tenochtitlán in full force in 1521.
-At that time, the city’s society had crumpled.
+With the help of the people of Tlaxcala, Cortés' army regrouped and re-entered Tenochtitlán.
+They found that the city's society had crumpled.
 The Aztecs no longer trusted Montezuma, they were short on food, and the smallpox epidemic was under way.
 More than 3 million Aztecs died from smallpox, and with such a severely weakened population, it was easy for the Spanish to take Tenochtitlán.

 It is uncertain how Montezuma died.
 Some scholars state that, disgusted with him, the Aztecs stoned him to death.
 Others, including indigenous scholars, assert that the Spanish killed him.